Inverter Error Codes

 How to prevent this: Use only C1-Grade paraffin fuel in your heater.
 We recommend Tozane.
 Remember to keep your air filter cleaned at the back of the machine (the circular filter – you can pop it out and give it a hoover, etc.) and don’t fill your fuel tank in a place that is dusty, wet etc. Also, remember to throw out any fuel at the end of the season.
 Leaving fuel in the tank over the summer can cause condensation formation.
 The water formed will sit on the top of the fuel and when it’s next used, water will be introduced into the heater.
 So always use your fuel before the end of the season, or throw it out!

 How to fix this: If you’ve used Kerosene, there is no fix.
-If not you can:
+If it’s not kerosene, you can:

 - Remove the fuel filter from inside the inverter heater.
 You can find this in the bottom of the base, inside where the fuel storage tank sits.
 It should be a mesh filter while will pop out.
 Clean the mesh with a new bottle of Paraffin and scrub with an old toothbrush (GENTLY) until its clean.
 DO NOT use water or any detergent when cleaning.